-I began my doctoral research in 2014 under the supervision of Prof. John Milbank (Emeritus) and Prof. Philip Goodchild (Philosophy).
-I was awarded the Heymann Research Award by the University in 2017.
+After reading political theory and philosophy at St. Andrews, I began my doctoral research in 2014 under the supervision of Prof. John Milbank (Emeritus) and Prof. Philip Goodchild (Philosophy) at Nottingham, where I was awarded the Heymann Research Award in 2017.
 I have been the deputy director of the Centre of Theology and Philosophy (CoTP) since 2016 and the principal organiser of a number of CoTP events.
 I am also currently the convenor of the Continental Philosophy Reading Group.

 - - Faith and Reason (Distance Learning MA)